NiklasAsselmann/SpatialOptimization/data/README.md

 - The used data is stored in two folders
 - in the folder "finalData" all data is stored which we finally used
-- in the folder "preperationData" all data is stored which we used for preperation
+- in the folder "preparationData" all data is stored which we used for preparation (at the moment not uploaded due to size)
 - Both file name and paths are named according to the data type and time reference